 Forensic testing isn't necessarily what you see on TV.

-On the popular show CSI, staff from a Las Vegas forensic lab solve multiple crimes within the show's hour-long format, presenting forensic testing as quick producers of irrefutable court evidence.
+On the popular television shows, staff from forensic laboratories solve multiple crimes within the show's hour-long format, presenting forensic testing as quick producers of irrefutable court evidence.
 But unlike the glitzy, made-for-television lab scenario, real-life forensic laboratories' analyses of evidence are much slower.